WORKING WITH EMPLOYERS

 Our connection with the local science and engineering community is the foundation of our vision and industry-led curriculum.
 With growing enterprises on our doorstep, the Cheshire Science Corridor to the south and the hub of the UK’s nuclear sector based nearby in Birchwood, we benefit from outstanding employer engagement opportunities.
 We draw from the expertise and resources of our industry partners to shape our students’ attributes and technical skills, ensuring they are career ready after UTCW.

 The experience our students gain when working with our employer partners is invaluable.
 It gives our students the drive to achieve positive destinations and makes them stand out from the crowd when applying for a place at university, an apprenticeship or a job.

-We are supported by a great collection of employer partners who are all dedicated to ensuring UTC Warrington provides the very best opportunities to its students.
-Our UTC captures the expertise and combined knowledge of science and engineering companies active in the North West area such as Sellafield Ltd, Wood, Nuvia, Stanley Engineered Fastening, Fujitsu and many more, with all partners fully committed to nurturing and generating a skilled future workforce.
+We are supported by a great collection of employer partners who are all dedicated to ensuring we provide the very best opportunities to our students.
+Our UTC captures the expertise and combined knowledge of science and engineering companies active in the North West area such as Sellafield Ltd, Wood, Cavendish, Nuvia, Stanley Engineered Fastening, Fujitsu and many more, with all partners fully committed to nurturing and generating a skilled future workforce.

 Our employer partners are the driving force behind UTC Warrington; it is their hard work and determination that has ensured UTC Warrington is supported by one of the best schools of Engineering in the North West at Manchester Metropolitan University.
 Our employer partners are continually involved in ensuring we have a curriculum that best fits the needs of industry and a college that they can work with for many years to come.